DonHaul/Rvidere/README.md

 Once you are done, run `bash shellscripts/stopsystem.sh` to stop the data transmission.
 Also, don't forget to turn of the system's power 😊

 If for some reason you cannot see the images in `rviz`, don't worry, restart it all (pull the plug of the cameras and restart the server) and repeat the process.
-If it still doesn't work please refere to the [Trouble](https://github.com/DonHaul/Rvidere/wiki/Trouble) page.
+If it still doesn't work please refer to the [Trouble](https://github.com/DonHaul/Rvidere/wiki/Trouble) page.

 <br>